adaazunigaa/AJAX-and-API-s/README.md

     *codes that come back in a HTTP response that have a meaning -Query Strings
 -HTTP headers
--Making XHRs
+    *Pairs of infomration that goes along with the requests -Making XHRs
 -Fetch API
 -Axios